December 30, 2024

 Carrying high consumer debt can feel like a constant weight on your shoulders.
 It's more than just numbers on a statement; it can significantly impact your financial health and overall well-being.
 Let's explore some of the key risks.

-Financial Stress & Borrowing Limits
+Financial Stress and Borrowing Limits

 High consumer debt often leads to substantial financial stress.
 Constantly worrying about making minimum payments, facing mounting interest charges, and feeling trapped by debt can take a toll on your mental and emotional health.
 This stress can strain relationships and make it harder to focus on other important aspects of your life.
 Beyond the emotional burden, high consumer debt can restrict your borrowing power.
 Lenders consider your debt-to-income ratio when evaluating loan applications.
 A high ratio signals risk, making it difficult to secure loans for major purchases like a house or a car.
 It can even impact your ability to get a credit card with favorable terms.
 You might find yourself limited in your financial options, hindering your ability to achieve your goals.